Crypto currencies - Detailed Guide

 How to treat gains and losses

-Until December 2018, there was a chance that your gains could be categorised as 'gambling' gains or losses (i.e. tax free).
-However, recent changes in HMRC guidance mean that this is no longer the case.
-Cryptocurrencies have become much more mainstream, with broker reports available, and are therefore no longer considered to be gambling.
+Prior to December 2018, there was a chance that your gains could be categorised as 'gambling' gains or losses (i.e. tax free).
+However, changes in HMRC guidance mean that this is no longer the case.
+Cryptocurrencies have become mainstream, with proper broker reports available, and are therefore no longer considered to be gambling.

 However, if you are a professional trader and meet the below (quite stringent) criteria, then these could be categorised as trading gains/losses, which are taxed like general income and are usually at a higher rate than capital (see rates here).
-Note that hedge funds and trading firms should always be making trading gains/losses.
+Note that hedge funds and trading firms typically always make trading gains/losses.

 Criteria to qualify as trading gains/losses: